Belle Mariano: 2021–present: He's Into Her, Daylight, and future projects

 After starting taping and production in February, the most-awaited second season of He's Into Her officially premiered on April the same year.
 Upon release of the pilot episode, the series immediately became a trending topic in the Philippines.
 Together with the series, its soundtrack album was also released.
 Kahit Na, Kahit Pa, a song by Mariano was among the songs in the album, it peaked #1 on the top 10 songs on iTunes Philippines.

 Apart from this, the Movie Cut of the first season of He's Into Her premiered at the Drive-In Cinema One: A Drive-Thru Movie Experience, in partnership with Ayala Malls Vertis North and Vertis North Estate.

 In August, Star Magic toured in the United States as part of their 30th anniversary celebration.
 Mariano was among those who staged the shows.
 The artists first performed in the Newport Performing Arts Theater, Resorts World Manila, followed by the US shows in Kings Theater, Brooklyn, The Warfield, San Francisco, and in the Saban Theatre, Beverly Hills.

 In September the same year, Mariano made history as the First-ever Filipina recipient of the Outstanding Asian Star award at the Seoul International Drama Awards.
 Among 175 actors and actresses from all over Asia, only 5 received the award.
 The other winners included Yusei Yagi from Japan, Alice Ko from Taiwan, Wallace Chung from China, and Krit Amnuaydechkorn from Thailand.
 She personally attended the 17th Seoul International Drama Awards that was held on the 22nd at the KBS Hall in Seoul, graced the red carpet event, and shared the stage with K-pop star Kang Daniel, and Japanese actor and singer Yusei Yagi as she received her award and said her acceptance speech.

+Mariano announced the July 5 release of her sophomore album "Believe", as sequel to "Daylight".
+Earlier she released extended play "And Solemn" on January 27.
+Her joint single with Ben&Ben, “Autumn,” was released in December 2023, with a music video.

+Mariano won the Listeners’ Choice Award at the inaugural Billboard Philippines Women In Music in March 22.